Fallon Sherrock: 2019–2021

+2022

 In October 2021, Sherrock qualified for the 2022 World Championship, after ensuring a top-two finish in the PDC Women's Series.
 She lost 3–2 to Steve Beaton in the first round.

-From June to August 2002, Sherrock competed in the invitational World Series of Darts.
+From June to August 2022, Sherrock competed in the invitational World Series of Darts.
 At the US Darts Masters she lost 6–2 to Leonard Gates in the first round.
 At the Nordic Darts Masters, she beat Darius Labanauskas 6–1 before losing 10–6 to Michael Smith.
 At the Dutch Darts Masters, she lost 6–1 to Maik Kuivenhoven in the first round.
 At the Queensland Darts Masters, she lost 6–3 to Gordon Mathers in the first round.
-At the New South Wales Darts Masters, she reached the quarter-finals, losing 6-0 to Gerwyn Price.
-At the New Zealand Darts Masters, she lost 6-5 to Kayden Milne in the first round.
-She was also invited to the World Series of Darts Finals, losing 6-4 to Peter Wright in the first round.
+At the New South Wales Darts Masters, she reached the quarter-finals, losing 6–0 to Gerwyn Price.
+At the New Zealand Darts Masters, she lost 6–5 to Kayden Milne in the first round.
+She was also invited to the World Series of Darts Finals, losing 6–4 to Peter Wright in the first round.

-In July 2022, Sherrock won the inaugural Women's World Matchplay, beating Katie Sheldon and Lorraine Winstanley to reach the final, where she defeated Aileen de Graaf 6-3.
+In July 2022, Sherrock won the inaugural Women's World Matchplay, beating Katie Sheldon and Lorraine Winstanley to reach the final, where she defeated Aileen de Graaf 6–3.
 The win meant that Sherrock qualified for the 2022 Grand Slam of Darts.
 At the Grand Slam, Sherrock was eliminated in the group stage after losses to Peter Wright, Nathan Aspinall and Alan Soutar.

+2023

 Sherrock appeared to have missed out on qualification for the 2023 PDC World Darts Championship after finishing third in the PDC Women's Series.
-However, the PDC subsequently announced that Sherrock had qualified for the event by virtue of winning the Women's World Matchplay, a decision which attracted criticism from some darts fans due to the mid-season rule change.
+However, the PDC subsequently announced that Sherrock had qualified for the event by virtue of winning the 2022 Women's World Matchplay, a decision which attracted criticism from some darts fans due to the mid-season rule change.
 At the World Championship, Sherrock was drawn to face Ricky Evans in the first round.
 After winning the opening set, she went on to lose 3–1.

-In January 2023 Sherrock entered Q School.
-On the last day of the first stage of Q School Sherrock qualified for stage two by defeating Terry Winfield, Aaron Wood, Lee Davies, Colin Osborne and Steven Beasley.
-However, a 6-3 final day loss to Robert Collins meant she failed to win a tour card.
+In January 2023 Sherrock entered Q-School.
+On the last day of the first stage of Q-School Sherrock qualified for stage two by defeating Terry Winfield, Aaron Wood, Lee Davies, Colin Osborne and Steven Beasley.
+However, a 6–3 final day loss to Robert Collins meant she failed to win a tour card.

-Later in 2023, during her 5-3 victory over Marco Verhofstad, Sherrock became the first woman to hit a nine dart finish at a PDC event.
+Later in 2023, during her 5–3 victory over Marco Verhofstad, Sherrock became the first woman to hit a nine dart finish at a PDC event.

+On 29 July 2023, Sherrock produced a 107 average during the quarter finals of the 2023 PDC Women's Series.
+The previous record for the highest 3 dart average was 101, which Sherrock previously held.

+On 25 August 2023, Sherrock made history again, as she hit a televised nine-dart finish against Adam Lipscombe, during the Modus Super Series, thus becoming the first ever woman to hit a televised 9 darter.

+In December 2023, Sherrock played at the 2024 PDC World Darts Championship, but lost to Jermaine Wattimena 3–1 in sets.